pytorch/rl/README.md

 ## Ecosystem

-Here are some libraries that are part of the TorchRL ecosystem:
+Here are some projects that are part of the TorchRL ecosystem:
 - [BenchMARL](https://github.com/facebookresearch/BenchMARL): a benchmarking library where you can train and compare MARL algorithms, tasks, and models using TorchRL!